 It all falls into delivering content potential customers want to read, explore and expect.

+I can assure you that SEO is genuine and very important to your website's health.
 So, what are you thinking?
-"I’ve never heard of an SEO?
+"I've never heard of an SEO?
 What is SEO?
 Am I being misled by this salesman?"
-I can assure you that SEO is genuine and very much important to the health of your website.

-You see, search engines such as Google and Bing have to sort through billions of websites to come up with accurate search results.
-How do they take a user’s search and respond with pages and pages or results so fast?
+Search engines like Google and Bing have to sort through billions of websites to generate accurate search results.
+How do they quickly take a user's search and respond with pages and results?
 An algorithm.
-This means that your input is passed through a series of complex formulas and algorithms, and eventually, hundreds and thousands of web page results are churned out.
-Algorithms and formulas decide what gets displayed first, on page one, and web pages that rank low and are buried deep behind.
+Algorithms and formulas decide what gets displayed on page one of a search browser; also, pages that rank low follow.
+This means that your input passes through a series of complex formulas and algorithms, and eventually, hundreds and thousands of web page results are displayed.

 Everything on your webpage affects SEO ratings in some way.
-If your title is a good summary of your page, then you get a better SEO rating.
+You get a better SEO rating if your title is a good page summary.
 If links on your page lead viewer to related material, you get a better SEO rating.
-The main thing to remember is that the core part is that if you have unique and exciting content that holds the viewer’s attention, you get better SEO ratings.
+The main thing to remember is that the core part is that if you have unique and exciting content that holds the viewer's attention, you get better SEO ratings.

 Are you interested in more?
 Read some articles on our SEO blog or contact one of our SEO Experts.